christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

-# Theory of Mind and GPT models
+# Deconstructing Theory of Mind in GPT models

 <br>